terrimporter/MetaWorks/README.md

 ## How to cite

-If you use this dataflow or any of the provided scripts, consider citing the MetaWorks preprint:
+If you use this dataflow or any of the provided scripts, please cite the MetaWorks preprint:
 Porter, T.M., Hajibabaei, M. 2020.
 METAWORKS: A flexible, scalable bioinformatic pipeline for multi-marker biodiversity assessments.
 BioRxiv, doi: https://doi.org/10.1101/2020.07.14.202960.

-If you use this dataflow for making COI taxonomic assignments, consider citing the COI classifier publication:
+If you use this dataflow for making COI taxonomic assignments, please cite the COI classifier publication:
 Porter, T. M., & Hajibabaei, M. (2018).
 Automated high throughput animal CO1 metabarcode classification.
 Scientific Reports, 8, 4226.

+If you use the pseudogene filtering methods, please cite the pseudogene publication:
+Porter, T.M., & Hajibabaei, M. (2021).
+Profile hidden Markov model sequence analysis can help remove putative pseudogenes from DNA barcoding and metabarcoding datasets.
+BioRxiv, doi: https://doi.org/10.1101/2021.01.24.427982 .

 If you use the RDP classifier, please cite the publication:
 Wang, Q., Garrity, G. M., Tiedje, J. M., & Cole, J. R. (2007).
 Naive Bayesian Classifier for Rapid Assignment of rRNA Sequences into the New Bacterial Taxonomy.
 Applied and Environmental Microbiology, 73(16), 5261–5267. doi:10.1128/AEM.00062-07